Actindo-AG/Documentation/Core1Platform/UsingDocumentation/01_Navigation.md

 4. Select the module documentation you want to read.
 To do this, click the corresponding item.
     Alternatively, you can open the last articles you have visited before.
 To do this, click the relevant article in the *Go to your last visited articles* section on the right.

     >[Info] If you have opened a module documentation, you can always return to the main documentation page by clicking the Actindo logo.

 ### Open the site via the Actindo Core1 Platform

-You can open the Actindo documentation site directly from the *Actindo Core1 Platform* user interface.
+You can open the *Actindo Documentation* home page directly from the *Actindo Core1 Platform* user interface.

 #### Prerequisites

 - You are logged in the *Actindo Core1 Platform*.

 #### Procedure